nopnop2002/esp-mesh-lite-examples/README.md

 I (111204) local_control: System information, channel: 1, layer: 1, self mac: 08:3a:f2:50:de:5c, parent bssid: f8:b7:97:36:de:52, parent rssi: -55, free heap: 180484
 ```

 ### Adding leaf nodes
-When a leaf node is added, the root node automatically adds it to the network.
+When a leaf node is added, the root node or leaf node automatically adds it to the network.
+The parent node is determined automatically based on the surrounding circumstances.
 This is the logging of the root node at that time.
 The root node has one child node up to tick 1031209.
 From tick 1038584 onwards, the root node has two child nodes.